didemuysal/didemuysal/README.md

 ## Hi there, it's Didem 👋

-## About me

-- Passionate in Data Science, Machine Learning, and AI.
+- Passionate about Data Science, Machine Learning, and AI.
 - I'm currently having my MSc in Data Science with a background in Computer Engineering.